 Why doctors need a funny bone

 In 1884, a bizarre account was published in the Philadelphia Medical News.
-In a letter to the journal, Dr. Egerton Yorrick Davis, a retired US Army surgeon, details a situation where he caught a man in bed with one of his maids.
-He explains that the man was locked to the maid; an awkward case of vaginismus, which led to what Dr. Davis called, penis captivus.
-He then described how he used chloroform to get the maid to fall asleep and release the spasm.
-Such was the rarity of the case, that it pops up from time to time in medical publications to this day.
+In a letter to the journal, Dr. Egerton Yorrick Davis, a retired US Army surgeon, detailed a situation where he caught a man in bed with one of his maids.
+He reported that the man was locked to the maid (due to an awkward case of vaginismus), which led to what Dr. Davis called penis captivus.
+He went on to describe that he used chloroform to get the maid to fall asleep and release the spasm.
+Such was the rarity of the case, that it continues to pop up, from time to time, in medical publications to this day.

-This wasn’t Dr. Davis’ only fascinating encounter with medical oddity.
-Over many years, he also submitted letters to journals describing unusual cures for ectopic pregnancy (apply electricity to bring the embryo into the uterus), hysteria (a shock of electricity to the throat), and descriptions of bizarre reproductive rituals that he’d observed around the world.
+Remarkably, this wasn’t the only fascinating encounter with a medical oddity that Dr. Davis experienced.
+Over the course of many years, he submitted other letters to journals describing unusual cures for ectopic pregnancy (applying electricity to bring the embryo into the uterus), hysteria (a shock of electricity to the throat), and descriptions of bizarre reproductive rituals that he’d observed around the world.

-If you’re wondering why one of the greatest minds of modern medicine would submit fabricated (and downright ludicrous) case studies to prestigious medical journals, then it might help to recognize that Dr. Osler was an A-class prankster.
-He was known for his practical jokes and pranks on fellow physicians, much to the amusement of his exasperated colleagues.
-Osler delighted in living on the lighter side of life, not in spite of, but rather due to, his desire to serve and advance the medical profession.
+If you’re wondering why one of the greatest minds in modern medicine would submit fabricated (and downright ludicrous) case studies to prestigious medical journals, then it might help to recognize that Dr. Osler was an A-class prankster.
+He was known for his practical jokes and for playing pranks on his fellow physicians—much to the amusement of his exasperated colleagues!
+Osler delighted in living on the lighter side of life, not in spite of, but because of his desire to serve and advance the medical profession.

-In his view, medicine may be a sombre profession but to practise it well, a physician had to be in touch with her less serious side.
+In his view, medicine might be a somber profession, but to practise it well a physician had to be in touch with a less serious side.

-Osler did not hesitate to bring hilarity to any situation that would benefit from it.
+Osler didn't hesitate to bring hilarity to any situation that would benefit from it.
 As physicians, we may find it difficult to do the same in our own professional lives.
-Either we feel that the profession deserves to be treated with more reverence, we fear losing credibility, or quite simply, we don’t see the value in bringing humor into the workplace.
+Perhaps we feel that the profession deserves to be treated with more reverence, or we fear losing credibility, or quite simply, we just don’t see the value of bringing humor into the workplace.

 But Osler was onto something.
 Studies have shown that doctors who display a sense of humor with patients are less likely to be slapped with malpractice claims and are able to better relate to their patients.
-Humor is the easiest way to make someone laugh and making someone laugh is the easiest way to get them to like you (most of the time).
+Humor is the easiest way to make someone laugh and making someone laugh is the easiest way of getting them to like you (most of the time).

 Laughter is a universal language.
-We may not all laugh at the same things but we all laugh.
+We may not all laugh at the same things, but we do all laugh.
 In fact, it’s one of the oldest ways of communicating.
-Examples of jokes have been found in ancient Egyptian and Roman literature (though admittedly, we probably wouldn’t find them funny today) and reflect a universal human experience: laughter helps us connect with each other.
+Examples of jokes have been found in ancient Egyptian and Roman literature (though, admittedly, we probably wouldn’t find them funny today) and reflect a universal human experience—laughter helps us connect with each other.

-As a doctor interacting with thousands of patients every year, finding a simple way to build rapport with each patient isn’t easy.
-So how do you shortcut the process?
-You guessed it.
-Make them laugh.
+As a doctor interacting with thousands of patients every year, finding a simple way to build rapport with each patient isn’t always easy.
+So how can you shortcut the process?
+You guessed it... make them laugh!

 Building your funny bone

-If you’re not naturally funny, building a sense of humor can seem impossible.
+If you don't think of yourself as naturally funny, building a sense of humor can seem impossible.
 But it doesn’t have to be.
 You don’t need to be a stand-up comedian to be a good-humored physician.
 You don’t even need to be funny, if we’re being honest.
 You just need to be able to make your patient feel good.
-Often, a wide smile, kind eyes and an upbeat conversation is all you need to quickly build rapport with a new patient.
+Often, a wide smile, kind eyes, and an upbeat conversation is all you need to quickly build rapport with a new patient.
 Humor is just the icing on the cake.

-For those of you who aren’t moonlighting at late-night comedy fests, here are some quick tips on becoming a more good-humored physician, or at the very least, making your patients smile.
+So, for those of you who aren’t moonlighting at late-night comedy fests, here are some quick tips toward becoming a more good-humored physician, or (at the very least) making your patients smile.

 Keep it G-rated

 Comedians are great at politically incorrect humor.
-People expect it.
-But please don’t try this at home, docs (or more precisely, the clinic).
-Humor can go terribly wrong if you decide to play out of bounds.
-Cheerfulness and an upbeat attitude when meeting patients is often enough to bring a sense of light-heartedness to the consultation.
+People expect it and enjoy it.
+But please don’t try this at home, docs (or more precisely, at the clinic).
+Humor can go terribly wrong if you decide to play out-of-bounds.
+Cheerfulness and an upbeat attitude when meeting patients is often enough to bring a sense of light-heartedness to a consultation.